California Gas Tax Rises 12 Cents to Pay for Road Repairs

-Gasoline taxes will rise by 12 cents per gallon Wednesday — and diesel taxes by even more — to raise money for fixing roads and highways.
+Gasoline taxes rose by 12 cents per gallon Wednesday — and diesel taxes by even more — to raise money for fixing roads and highways.

 It's the first of several tax and fee hikes that will take effect after Democratic lawmakers approved them earlier this year, a vote that Republicans see as a key issue in the 2018 election.